 A lawn spreader helps you evenly distribute fertilizer and other lawn care products around your yard.
 There are two basic types of lawn spreaders:

-- Drop spreaders are useful for smaller yard spaces, up to 5,000 square feet.
-A drop spreader lays the lawn food between its wheels, meaning you have more control of where the fertilizer is laid, but you need to be precise in how you maneuver the spreader.
-Overlap your strips so that you don’t miss a spot.
+- Drop spreaders are useful for small yard spaces.
+A drop spreader drops the lawn food between its wheels, so you can control where the fertilizer is placed.
+Overlap your strips to be sure you don’t miss a spot.

-- Handheld spreaders also accommodate small yards.
+- Handheld spreaders are also useful for small yards and can be used to treat spots.
 Crank the handle while walking through your yard to release the fertilizer.

-- Broadcast or rotary spreaders are used for large yard spaces.
-This spreader disperses lawn food beyond the wheelbase, covering more ground than you would achieve with a drop or handheld spreader.
+- Broadcast or rotary spreadersare used for larger yard spaces.
+These spreaders uniformly disperse lawn food to the front and sides of the spreader and cover more ground than drop or handheld spreaders.

 How to Read Fertilizer Labels

 When shopping for fertilizer, look for three numbers on the label.
 These numbers indicate the percentages of main nutrients responsible for the development and overall health of your lawn.
 The first number represents nitrogen.
 The second is phosphorus and the third is potassium.
 So, if a bag of fertilizer is labeled 20-27-5, that means it contains 20 percent nitrogen, 27 percent phosphorus and 5 percent potassium.
 The remaining ingredients contain other nutrients and fillers.